 (2nd class seat)

-- no high speed ferry
+- no high speed ferry available

-Weather can mess up a travelers schedule.
-Although especially the high speed ferry is not so much affected by waves, understand that when a typhoon passes all boat travel could be altered or stopped entirely; keep an eye on the forecast in typhoon season.
+Weather can seriously mess up a travelers schedule.
+Although especially the high speed ferry is not so much affected by waves, understand that when a typhoon passes all boat travel could be altered or stopped entirely; keep an eye out on the forecast in typhoon season.

-Insiders tip; travel via Atami
+travel via Atami

-Look at the map again and you see the red line also connects to Atami on mainland Izu peninsula.
+Look at the map again and you see that the red line also connects to Atami on mainland Izu peninsula.
 This is only 1 hour by high speed ferry and also cheaper.
 A ten-minute shuttle bus connects the railway station and the pier.

-While not used by most travelers, this tip gives you a direct connection with the Fuji/Hakone region or even Osaka and Kyoto.
+While not used by many travelers, this tip gives you a direct connection with the Fuji/Hakone region or even Osaka and Kyoto.
 Without backtracking to Tokyo.
 Because to/from Atami you can ride both the JR and some shinkansen lines.
 And Odawara, which has a beautiful Japanese castle and is the main access point to Hakone, is only a short train ride from Atami.
 So, be adventurous and follow this trail!

 Shin Chuo Koku (airline) http://central-air.co.jp

 *Although put together carefully and correct at the time of writing, transport information gets easily outdated.
-Always check in advance the relevant companies for schedule and prices on the dates of your trip
+Always check in advance the relevant companies for schedule and prices on the dates of your trip.